fsquillace/junest/README.md

     $ git clone git://github.com/fsquillace/juju ~/juju
     $ export PATH=~/juju/bin:$PATH

-JuJu can only works on GNU/Linux OS with kernel version greater or equal 2.6.32 on 64 bit 32 bit and ARMv6 architectures.
+JuJu can works on GNU/Linux OS with kernel version greater or equal 2.6.0 (JuJu was not tested on kernel versions older than this) on 64 bit 32 bit and ARMv6 architectures.

 Advanced usage
 --------------